Middle East College: Student activities

-Student clubs include a Computing Club, Electronics Club, Design Club, Photography Club, Math Club, Net Club, Business Society, Dramatics society, and the English Speaking society.
+Student clubs include a Computing Club, Electronics Club, Design Club, Photography Club, Math Club, Net Club, Business Society, Drama Society, and the English Speaking Society.

 International links

-Students from 24 countries are undertaking their studies in Middle East College.
+Students from 27 countries are undertaking their studies in Middle East College.

 MEC has established links with academic institutions around the world to enable its students to participate in cultural exchange programs in: